shantanusharma95/LearningPython/ParallelProgramming/READ_ME.md

     * Also, in this I use Queue - following the producer consumer concept.
 The use of thread locks was avoided as Queue internally handles thread synchronization.
 However, there were some minor but important checks, which I have explained in the code comments.

+  - ##### ProcessPool
+    * Here I make use of multiple processes via process pool to do the resizing of images parallely.
+    * The time taken to resize the images is considerably reduced as compared to the previous approaches - this can be noted in the logfile.